SliceKit: Composition and Testing (Part 2)

 }

 These tests run in milliseconds.
-No simulator needed.
-No setup, no teardown.
+No simulator, no setup, no teardown.
 They're the kind of tests you actually run on every save because they're fast enough to not interrupt your flow.
 With Swift 5.5's async/await now in wide adoption, the community is debating how to test async code in declarative UIs.
 Our answer: keep async out of the view layer entirely.
 ViewModels are synchronous data.
 The async work lives in the coordinator, tested separately.

 This connects to a broader principle I've written about in Dependency Inversion in Practice.
 When you separate your logic from your framework dependencies, testing becomes a pure-function exercise.